hdorgeval/puppeteer-core-controller/README.md

 - options: same object as [keyboard.press(key[, options])](https://github.com/GoogleChrome/puppeteer/blob/v1.18.1/docs/api.md#keyboardpresskey-options)

   except that `delay` defaults to 50 milliseconds.
 Set the `delay` value to `0` to disable the delay.

 ---

+### select(values).in(selector[, options])

+- values and selector: same as [page.select(selector, ...values)](https://github.com/GoogleChrome/puppeteer/blob/v1.18.1/docs/api.md#pageselectselector-values)
+- options: {timeoutInMilliseconds}.
+This option enables the select method to wait for the selector to appear in the DOM before attempting to select the option(s).
+Defaults to 30000 (30 seconds).
+Pass 0 to disable this timeout.

+---